-- 1. A full definition of terms is provided in the User Guide. - 2.
-For further information on these sources and their strengths and weaknesses, please see Section 5.4 of the User Guide and also the Overview of fraud and computer misuse statistics article. - 3.
-A full breakdown of the types of fraud offences referred to the NFIB by Action Fraud, Cifas and UK Finance in the latest year is presented in Table A5 and a definition of terms is provided in the User Guide. - 4.
+- 1. A full definition of terms is provided in the User guide. - 2.
+For further information on these sources and their strengths and weaknesses, please see Section 5.4 of the User guide and also the Overview of fraud and computer misuse statistics article. - 3.
+A full breakdown of the types of fraud offences referred to the NFIB by Action Fraud, Cifas and UK Finance in the latest year is presented in Table A5 and a definition of terms is provided in the User guide. - 4.
 Based on whether the internet or any type of online activity was related to any aspect of the offence. - 5.
-For further information on these sources and their strengths and weaknesses, please see Section 5.4 of the User Guide and also the Overview of fraud and computer misuse statistics article. - 6.
-For more information on UK Finance and CAMIS, please see Section 5.4 of the User Guide and also the Overview of fraud and computer misuse statistics article. - 7.
+For further information on these sources and their strengths and weaknesses, please see Section 5.4 of the User guide and also the Overview of fraud and computer misuse statistics article. - 6.
+For more information on UK Finance and CAMIS, please see Section 5.4 of the User guide and also the Overview of fraud and computer misuse statistics article. - 7.
 The CAMIS system contains cases where it has been judged that there is no evidential value and no hope of identifying the offender.
 CAMIS data include those cases referred by UK Finance to the NFIB. - 8.
 Remote purchase frauds refer to frauds where, in the vast majority of cases, card details have been fraudulently obtained through unsolicited emails or telephone calls or digital attacks, such as malware and data hacks, and then used to undertake fraudulent purchases over the internet, phone or by mail order. - 9.
-Further information on trends in payment industry fraud based on industry data collated by UK Finance is available in Fraud the Facts 2017. - 10.
-Data reported by UK Finance article Finance industry stop £1.4 billion in attempted fraud. - 11.
-For more information see the report and consultation published on 7 November 2017, explaining the work the PSR, the FCA and the payments industry have undertaken in the past year.
+Further information on trends in payment industry fraud based on industry data collated by UK Finance is available in Fraud the Facts 2017. - Data reported by UK Finance article Criminals steal £500m through fraud and scams in the first half of 2018 - 11.
+For more information see the report and consultation published on 7 November 2017, explaining the work the PSR, the FCA and the payments industry have undertaken in the preceding year.